 My White mother made it a point to introduce me to galleries from a young age.
 It was her way of making sure that I knew that publicly funded institutions were for me.
-But when I entered, I saw no images reflecting back a multiracial experience such as my own as a child with Somali and British heritage.
+But when I entered, I saw no images reflecting my multiracial experience as a child of Somali and British heritage.

 Blackness has long been absent from Australian public galleries.
 And if present, it is often portrayed as the voiceless and nameless muse or servant to the Whiteness of the protagonist.
-Importantly there are some signs of change.
+Importantly, there have been some signs of change.
 In the recent Triennial at the National Gallery of Victoria’s, First Nations and Black African artists from here and the African continent were taking up long-withheld space within the gallery.

 Walking past the NGV’s iconic water wall, I looked up to see Waddi Waddi, Ngarrindjeri and Yorta Yorta artist Glenda Nicholls’ Miwi Miloo (Good Spirit of the Murray River).
 A massive delicately woven fishnet with feather flowers hung high above the crowds of people entering the gallery.
 In the words of Nicholls, the “tools of yesterday are now the art of today.”

 I pass the ground floor cafe to enter Coles Court adjoining Gallery 1.
-This section of the Triennial showcased predominantly Black womxn photographers from the African continent and diaspora.
-Artists based in Australia, Ethiopia, Nigeria, South Africa, Uganda and the United States.
+This section of the Triennial showcased predominantly Black womxn photographers from the African continent and diaspora based in Australia, Ethiopia, Nigeria, South Africa, Uganda and the United States.

 Walking into the gallery space, I noticed that all the works were portraiture.
-The subjects, including at times the artists, were firmly in the centre of the frame, sitting or in movement.
-Clearly the artists were speaking back to the images that have proliferated the Western European imagination of Africa since its colonisation of the continent.
+The subjects, including at times the artists themselves, were firmly in the centre of the frame, sitting still or in movement.
+Clearly, the artists were speaking back to the images that have proliferated the Western European imagination of Africa since its colonisation of the continent.